Fiat G.55 Centauro: Background

+Into flight

 The first G.55 prototype flew on 30 April 1942, piloted by commander Valentino Cus, immediately showing its good performance and flight characteristics.
-It was armed with one 20 mm MG 151/20 cannon with 200 rounds of ammunition, installed in the forward fuselage and firing between the cylinder banks, exiting through the propeller hub.
-In "Sottoserie O" airframes, there were also four 12.7 mm (.5 in) Breda-SAFAT machine guns; two in the upper engine cowling, and two in the lower cowling, firing through the propeller arc, with 300 rpg.
-This layout soon proved to be troublesome, both for rearming and for the servicing of the lower cowling mounted machine guns: for this reason, the two lower machine guns were removed, and replaced with a 20 mm MG 151/20 in each wing, in the later production series, the Serie 1 (for a total of three cannon and two 12.7mm machine guns, although this varied; some had machine guns in the wings instead of cannon).
+It was armed with one 20 mm MG 151/20 cannon with 200 rounds of ammunition, installed between the cylinder banks and firing through the propeller hub.
+In "Sottoserie 0" airframes, there were also four 12.7 mm (.5 in) Breda-SAFAT machine guns; two in the upper engine cowling, and two in the lower cowling, firing through the propeller arc, with 300 rpg.
+This layout soon proved to be troublesome, both for rearming and for the servicing of the lower cowling mounted machine guns.
+For this reason, the two lower machine guns were removed, and replaced with a 20 mm MG 151/20 in each wing, in the later production series, the Serie 1 (for a total of three cannon and two 12.7mm machine guns, although this varied; some had machine guns in the wings instead of cannon).

-The prototype flew to Guidonia, where it was put into trials against the other fighters of the so-called Serie 5: Macchi C.205V Veltro and the formidable Reggiane Re.2005 Sagittario, all of them built around the powerful, license-built Daimler-Benz DB 605 engine.

-The trials showed that the Centauro was the 2nd best performer overall, and it won the tender set by the Regia Aeronautica.
+The prototype was flown to Guidonia, where it was put into trials against the other fighters of the so-called Serie 5: Macchi C.205V Veltro and the formidable Reggiane Re.2005 Sagittario, all of them using the powerful, license-built Daimler-Benz DB 605 engine.
+The trials showed that the Centauro was the second best performer overall, and it won the tender set by the Regia Aeronautica.
 The C.205V was good at low and medium altitudes, fast and with good diving characteristics but its performance dropped considerably over 8,000 m (26,250 ft), particularly in handling.
-The Re.2005 was the fastest at high altitudes and best in dogfights, but suffered from a vibration which turned out to be a balance problem.
-This was corrected, but was still the most technically advanced, intricate, and therefore time-consuming of the three to produce, which made it unattractive at that stage of the war.
+The Re.2005 was the fastest at high altitudes and best in dogfights, but suffered from vibration which turned out to be a balance problem.
+This was corrected, but the 2005 was still the most technically advanced, intricate, and therefore time-consuming of the three to produce, which made it unattractive at that stage of the war.
 The G.55 was chosen for mass production, along with the C.205.
 The G.55 prototype reached 620 km/h (390 mph), fully loaded, and without using WEP (war emergency power), at 7,000 m (22,970 ft).
 This was a little less than expected, but it had a strong airframe and was the best aircraft regarding handling and stability at every altitude.
-The only negative assessment noted by G.55 pilots was the pronounced left-hand yawing at takeoff due to the powerful engine torque.
-This was partially remedied by a slight offset positioning of the vertical stabilizer to counteract engine torque.
+The only negative assessment noted by G.55 pilots was pronounced left-hand yawing at takeoff due to the powerful engine torque.
+This was partially remedied by a slight offset positioning of the vertical stabilizer to counteract the torque.